james-computing/MessageAppBackend/README.md

 # MessageAppBackend

-This is a project of the backend for a real-time messaging app to put in practice multiple technologies used for backend development.
+This is a project of the backend for a real-time messaging app, to put in practice multiple technologies used for backend development.
 The following technologies were used in this project:

 <ul>
   <li> REST APIs with ASP.NET Core; </li>